cbspace/LinuxConfig/README.md

 ## Some Useful Linux Config Files ##

 ### Bash Aliases ###
-This file is stored in ~/ and is automatically loaded from ~/.bashrc
+This file is stored in ~/ and is automatically loaded from ~/.bashrc.
+To apply these changes you need to copy the new .bashrc file to ~/ then either re-open the terminal or run:
+`source ~/.bashrc`

 #### General Shell Commands ####
 `up` - Go up one directory